 - When the pork is nearly done, cook the rice noodles according to package directions.
 Drain.

 - Divide the noodles among four bowls.
 Add two to three pieces of ribs per bowl.
 Pour in hot broth.
-Garnish with bean sprouts, onion leaves, cilantro, crisp onion, garlic bits and lemon wedges.
+Garnish with bean sprouts, onion leaves, cilantro, fried shallots, garlic bits and lemon wedges.